lukewilkins/EE-Add-On-Builder/README.md

  * Open the Command Palette (`Command+Shift+p` on OS X, `Control+Shift+p` on Linux/Windows).
  * Select "Package Control: Install Package"
- * Select EE Add-On Builder when the list appears.
+ * Search/Select "ExpressionEngine Add-On Builder" (or EE Add-On Builder) when the list appears.

 #### Manual
 If you wish to manually install this plugin, simply clone this repo in to your Sublime Text 2/Packages directory.